 The team did not have a specific fishery client to consult for this analysis and relied on publicly posted information to develop this assessment.
-However, a site visit was conducted to discuss with major stakeholder interested in the certification as Assopesca (Associazione Armatori da Pesca di Molfetta) in Molfetta where around 10 purse seine are active with tonnage comprised between 25-100 GT.
+However, site visit was conducted to discuss with major stakeholder interested in the certification as Assopesca (Associazione Armatori da Pesca di Molfetta) in Molfetta and Cooperativa Santa Lucia in Manfredonia where around 45 and 20 trawlers respectively are active with tonnage comprised between 25-100 GT.